dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0202.md

 Further, this thesis simply is not supported by facts.
 In studies of contemporary societies (such as China, Japan, northern Italy, and much of East Asia), even well-developed and economically competitive societies as the United States, Britain, Germany, and France, relationships remain an important factor even in economic transactions.
 The evidence shows that relationships in exchanges not only exist but thrive in diverse contemporary societies (Lin 1989).

 If there is no logical ground or evidence to support a developmental view of relational rationality and transactional rationality, what accounts for the dominance of one rationality over the other?
-I propose that the

-160

-Conceptual Extensions

-dominance of a rationality as an ideology reflects the stylized accounting of a society for its survival using its own historical experiences as data.
+I propose that the dominance of a rationality as an ideology reflects the stylized accounting of a society for its survival using its own historical experiences as data.
 The theorized accounting becomes「truth」as it becomes embedded in its institutions (Lin forthcoming).

 It is not hard to document that in some societies, survival and persistence are attributed to the development of wealth.
 Theories of wealth and its development dictate institutionalization of transactional rationality as it characterizes the building of individual wealth and thus collective wealth.
 Competition, an open market (and thus free choice of relations in transactions), and reduction of transactional costs dictate analytic assumptions and organizational principles.
 In other societies, survival and persistence are attributed to the development of social solidarity.
 Theories of group sentiment dictate institutionalization of relational rationality, as it characterizes the building of collective solidarity, and thus individual loyalty.
 Cooperation, networking, and thus maintaining guanxi , even at the cost of transactions, dictate analytic assumptions and organizational principles.